-Mileage balance has been also revised in 2020 in consequence of a revision of transport statistics data published by the Ministry of Transport regarding the circulating urban buses fleet and the tons-km as regards freight transport.
-In particular the estimate of total on road freight transport 2020 data has been revised upwards and the most recent estimate of tons-km published for 2021 results higher than in last ten years.
+Mileage balance has been also revised in consequence of a revision of transport statistics data published by the Ministry of Transport regarding: the circulating urban buses fleet and the passengers-km since 2020; the tons-km as regards freight transport since 2021.
+In particular the most recent estimate of total on road freight transport data published for 2021, has been revised upwards from the Ministry of Transport respect to last submission and the estimate for 2022 results further higher, being the highest value than in last decade.